soderluk/nirimgr/README.md

 - Added in v0.2.0: Configuration: Rule type - The new rule type defines if the rule should apply to a window or a workspace.
 - Added in v0.3.0: Scratch command: spawn-or-focus - The new scratch command supports spawning defined apps, or focusing them if they're already running.
 - Added in v0.4.0: Configuration: Add new configuration showScratchpadActions, i.e. define actions to be performed on the shown scratchpad window.
+- Added in v0.5.0: Listen on custom events and perform actions on the event target, such as window/workspace.

 The rules are the same as the `window-rule` in Niri configuration.
 Currently we only match the window on a given title or app-id.
 Then specify which action you want to do with the matched window.
 In the example above, the gnome calculator